 Unattended Gliders in the Setup Area

 The setup area at Marshall is exposed to the wind and very susceptible to thermal activity.
-Hang glider pilots are discouraged from leaving their gliders unattended in the Marshall setup area.
+Hang glider pilots are encouraged to tie down their glider or remain with their glider at all times.

 Marshall is a fairly flat slope launch – expect touch and go’s while launching.
 Paragliders should consider progressively adding some braking if they think they may touch the ground again and re-run.
 A good time to launch is when one feels desirable wind where they are on launch AND the windsock at the front of launch shows desirable wind as well (as that wind will arrive in a few seconds).